isomerpages/moe-sembawangpri/_departments/Student Management.md

 <p></p>
 <p><strong><u>Guiding Principles</u></strong>
 </p>
-<p>The Student Management Department envisions for Sembawang Primary School
-to be a <strong>Safe, Conducive, and Inclusive Learning Environment for all Students</strong>.</p>
+<p>At Sembawang Primary School, we are committed to fostering a <strong>Safe, Conducive and Inclusive learning environment for all students.</strong>
-<p>For learning to be maximised, it is important for students to portray
-positive behaviours, accompanied with respectful and caring relationship with their peers – as portrayed by the relational school values of <strong>Care, Gratitude, and Integrity.</strong>
 </p>
+<p>We believe that effective learning flourishes when students demonstrate
+positive behaviour and build meaningful relationships with their peers.
+These relationships are anchored in our core school values of <strong>Care, Gratitude and Integrity</strong>, which guide our students in their daily interactions and personal growth.</p>
 <p></p>
 <p><strong><u>Discipline in SBPS</u></strong>
 </p>